grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** You're right.
 The final implementation is most probably going to be different.
 What we did, however, is still valuable because:

-1. You’re one step closer to implementing the final solution
+1. You're one step closer to implementing the final solution
 2. This feeling that this is not the final implementation points you towards writing more Statements.
 When there is enough Statements to make your implementation complete, it usually means that you have a complete Specification of class behaviors as well.
 3. If you treat making every Statement true as an achievement, this practice allows you to evolve your code without losing what you already achieved.
 If by accident you break any of the behaviors you've already implemented, the Specification is going to tell you because one of the existing Statements that were previously true will turn false.
 You can then either fix it or undo your changes using version control and start over from the point where all existing Statements were true.